mwolson/emacs-shared/doc/install.md

 ## Install Aspell

-Install Aspell and an Aspell dictionary for your language for spell-checking.
-This is more likely to be useful on Windows, which does not come with an ispell variant.
+Install Aspell and an Aspell dictionary for your language if you want to support spell-checking.
+We've already done this for Windows in the `Install MSYS2` section.

 ## (Windows only) Install Git manpages